Neanderthal extinction: Climate change

-Neanderthals went through a demographic crisis in Western Europe that seems to coincide with climate change that resulted in a period of extreme cold in Western Europe.
-"The fact that Neanderthals in Western Europe were nearly extinct, but then recovered long before they came into contact with modern humans came as a complete surprise to us," said Love Dalén, associate professor at the Swedish Museum of Natural History in Stockholm.
-If so, this would indicate that Neanderthals may have been very sensitive to climate change.
+Their ultimate extinction coincides with Heinrich event 4, a period of intense seasonality; later Heinrich events are also associated with massive cultural turnovers when European human populations collapsed.
+This climate change may have depopulated several regions of Neanderthals, like previous cold spikes, but these areas were instead repopulated by immigrating humans, leading to Neanderthal extinction.
+In southern Iberia, there is evidence that Neanderthal populations declined during H4 and the associated proliferation of Artemisia-dominated desert-steppes.

 The data reveal that sudden climatic change, although crucial locally, had a limited effect on the worldwide Neanderthal population.
-Interbreeding and assimilation, which were hypothesized as causes in the death of European Neanderthal populations are successful only for low levels of food competition.
-More specific genes calculations of the total amount of interbreeding individuals during the last glacial epoch are needed to restrict the influence of interbreeding in my model.
-These figures are questionable.
-To simulate numerous interbreeding occurrences, start the model early (125 ka).
-Future research will examine models of interbreeding, and hybridization may be evaluated using genomic records from last ice age (Fu et al., 2016).
+Interbreeding and assimilation, which were hypothesized as causes in the death of European Neanderthal populations, are successful only for low levels of food competition.
+Future research will examine models of interbreeding, and hybridization may be evaluated using genomic records from the last ice age (Fu et al., 2016).

 Natural catastrophe

 A number of researchers have argued that the Campanian Ignimbrite Eruption, a volcanic eruption near Naples, Italy, about 39,280 ± 110 years ago (older estimate ~37,000 years), erupting about 200 km3 of magma (500 km3 bulk volume) contributed to the extinction of Neanderthals.
-The argument has been developed by Golovanova et al. The hypothesis posits that although Neanderthals had encountered several Interglacials during 250,000 years in Europe, inability to adapt their hunting methods caused their extinction facing H. sapiens competition when Europe changed into a sparsely vegetated steppe and semi-desert during the last Ice Age.
+The argument has been developed by Golovanova et al. The hypothesis posits that although Neanderthals had encountered several Interglacials during 250,000 years in Europe, inability to adapt their hunting methods caused their extinction facing Homo sapiens competition when Europe changed into a sparsely vegetated steppe and semi-desert during the last Ice Age.
 Studies of sediment layers at Mezmaiskaya Cave suggest a severe reduction of plant pollen.
 The damage to plant life would have led to a corresponding decline in plant-eating mammals hunted by the Neanderthals.

+Magnetic reversal

+Some researchers have suggested that the Laschamps geomagnetic excursion, a short reversal of Earth's magnetic field around 41,000 years ago, may have contributed to the extinction of the Neanderthals.
+The excursion caused a weakening of the intensity of the magnetic field which protects Earth from harmful radiation, including ultraviolet radiation, which is dangerous to humans.
+It is argued that modern humans may have been less susceptible to the radiation's damaging effects than Neanderthals because they used ochre as a sunshield and wore tailored clothing, which provides more protection than the Neanderthals' simple draped clothing.